 Carroll University is committed to making otherwise qualified students with disabilities full participants in its programs, courses, services and activities.
-Disability Services provides assistance to students who have supplied appropriate documentation evidencing disabilities that range from mild to severe in nature.
+Accessibility Services provides assistance to students who have supplied appropriate documentation evidencing needs that range from mild to severe in nature.

-Our mission is to create a campus community where students with disabilities have an equal opportunity to participate in all aspects of the educational environment.
+Our mission is to create a campus community where all students have an equal opportunity to participate in all aspects of the educational environment.

 - Traumatic brain injury